The Incredible Burt Wonderstone: Critical reception

 On review aggregation website Rotten Tomatoes the film has an approval rating of 37% based on 193 reviews, and an average rating of 5.16/10.
 The site's critical consensus reads: "The Incredible Burt Wonderstone serves up some goofy laughs, but given its outrageous conceit, it's surprisingly safe and predictable."
 On Metacritic it has a weighted average score of 44/100 based on reviews from 35 critics, indicating "mixed or average reviews".
-CinemaScore polls reported that the average grade moviegoers gave the film was a "C+" on a scale of A+ to F.
+CinemaScore polls reported that the average grade moviegoers gave the film was a C+ on a scale of A+ to F.

-The film's plot was a focal point for criticism.
+The plot was a focal point for criticism.
 Reviewers considered the tone uneven, segueing between dark comedy and family film, the extreme stunts of Carrey's Steve Gray, and sentimentality, and serious drama and farcical comedy.
 Several reviewers noted that the plot was predictable, and dated.
 Total Film's Matthew Leyland said that the attention to detail in terms of magician gestures, posture and dialog created a "withering showbiz satire", which is sidelined in favor of sentimentality.
 Entertainment Weekly's Owen Gleiberman said that the film is too cautious and unimaginative, choosing "earnest and mushy" over increasingly wild surprise, and Empire's Helen O'Hara considered the script unfocused and the tone uneven, which undermined Carell's efforts to portray Wonderstone's return to glory, and The New York Times' Stephen Holden said that the film's message was unoriginal and delivered without any special conviction.
-In contrast, Richard Roeper said that The Incredible Burt Wonderstone is "dark and wickedly funny", and Variety's Joe Leydon said that it neatly balanced sentimentality with edgy comedy.
-Time's Mary Pols said that while the film does not always work, it did so enough that she thought it could be "the kind of semi-bad, semi-inspired comedy that could not only stand repeated viewings but perhaps improve with them."
+In contrast, Richard Roeper said that it is "dark and wickedly funny", and Variety's Joe Leydon said that it neatly balanced sentimentality with edgy comedy.
+Time's Mary Pols said that though the film does not always work, it did so enough that she thought it could be "the kind of semi-bad, semi-inspired comedy that could not only stand repeated viewings but perhaps improve with them".